Babak-Ebrahimi/PolyCode/README.md

 ├── opencood # the core codebase
 ```

-## PolyInter Stage1 Training
+## PolyCode Stage1 Training
 First, train the single agent's encoder and detection head.
 The training process can refer to the [OpenCOOD](https://github.com/DerrickXuNu/OpenCOOD) process.
-Our pre-trained single agent models can be downloaded from [pre_train_modules.zip](https://drive.google.com/file/d/1Dkpy2Pzt1Y6g6UTMsQraS04TTm9OnkLT/view?usp=sharing).
-Place the single agent model files into `opencood/pre_train_modules`.
-In the corresponding yaml configuration file, modify `model.args.encoder_*.saved_pth` to the path of the model files.

 Then execute the following command to start Stage1 training:
 ```